Before it was a pillow

 The majority of raw materials for Sweden’s furniture and interior design segment are imported.
 A trend that Swedish Wood and Fabric Forest would like to reverse.
 Fabric Forest is proud to join Swedish Wood and the Clarion Sign Hotel in this creative and inspiring project and in playing our part to highlight wood as a competitive, eco-friendly and sustainable material.

 We are constantly pushing the production envelope, finding new and better ways to make sustainable fabrics.
-A few of the qualities we have produced can be seen below.
+Below you can see close-ups of some of the qualities we have produced for use in various products.
 We are open to developing in collaboration – reach out!

 THE NOBEL DRESS